social media marketing

 6. Follow Then Unfollow

-While we understand that growing a following is a long, laborious process, taking short cuts with bad practices like this does not stand you in good stead for the future.
+While we understand that growing a following is a long, laborious process.
+But trying to take short cuts with bad practices like this does not stand you in good stead for the future.
 Usually, people doing this are following people that follow or are followed by a competitor or influencer without checking to see if they are relevant to their business.
-As mentioned in a previous blog covering social media trends in 2016, today’s social media game has completely changed, and audiences have different expectations than they did three years ago.

 It is safe to say that even though you may have an audience of 5000 follower’s V your 25, your tweets or Instagram updates will not get seen.
 Why?
 Because none of your ‘quick win’ audience interacts with you!